Autobiographical Art Statement

 Yosh put family above all else.
 He was happiest when biking or kayaking with his partner, or camping or going to the beach with family.
 He was a loving and unusually involved and devoted father and grandfather, never too busy to help his children with their math homework, to read their poetry, or to create sand sculptures for them at the beach (including life-sized cars they could sit in).
 He hand-crafted dollhouses for each of his daughters, replete with wall-papered rooms, carved banisters, and a working doorbell.

-Yosh is remembered by all who knew him as a legendary teacher, impassioned artist, a loving father, grandfather, husband, and helpmate, and as a man of great dignity and moral seriousness who nonetheless retained his sense of playfulness, good humor, compassion, and humility to the end of his days.
+Yosh is remembered by all who knew him as a legendary teacher, impassioned artist, a loving father, grandfather, husband, and helpmate, and as a man of great dignity and moral seriousness who nonetheless retained his sense of playfulness, good humor, compassion, and humility to the last of his days.
 He was a modest man of more than modest accomplishments.